sider/sider-docs/docs/tools/go/govet.md

 | --------- | -------------------------- |
 | Go 1.13.7 | https://golang.org/cmd/vet |

+> **DEPRECATED**: Sider will drop the support of go vet by March 31, 2020.
+We recommend [GolangCI-Lint](https://github.com/golangci/golangci-lint) as an alternative.

 ## Getting Started

 To start using go vet, enable it in repository setting.